Polar-Ted/Mellow_SHT_CAN_Boards/README.md

 ```
 sudo cp /home/pi/can0 /etc/network/interfaces.d/
 ```
- -Waveshare RP485 CAN Hats will need further configuration - More on this section soon.
+ - Waveshare RP485 CAN Hats will need further configuration - More on this section soon.
     [Waveshare instructions](https://www.waveshare.com/wiki/RS485_CAN_HAT)

--CANBUS configuration
+- Klipper CANBUS configuration
- -Finding the canbus_uuid for new micro-controllers¶ Each micro-controller on the CAN bus is assigned a unique id based on the factory chip identifier encoded into each micro-controller.
+ - Finding the canbus_uuid for new micro-controllers¶ Each micro-controller on the CAN bus is assigned a unique id based on the factory chip identifier encoded into each micro-controller.
 To find each micro-controller     device id, make sure the hardware is powered and wired correctly, and then run: